hkvb/poc/README.md

 Blank stack structure - with access to local and global swarm network.

+## hkvb/poc/apm

+Module and solution of a full ElasticSearch APM server stack.

 ## hkvb/poc/confluent

 Module and solution of a full Confluent stack - Control Center, Kafka, Schema Registry, Kafka Connect and ksqlDB.